 Though, the main threat the Mughal rulers felt was from the rising power of the Marathas.
 Actually, Shahji Bhonsle has made his mark in the time of ShahJahan’s ruling, and was considered as a challenge for the Sultanate; it was his son, Shivaji, who became the main reason of worry them.

 Shivaji was born in the year 1630.
-He made a small troop to fight against the Sultante when he was just 19 years old!
-The fellows in this group were ready to follow any of his command, regardless of the danger or consequences of the same.
+He made a small troop fight against the Sultanate when he was just 19 years old!
+The fellows in this group were ready to follow any of his commands, regardless of the danger or consequences of the same.
 Getting such a loyal platoon at his command was a result of his hard work and vision.

 The episode starts in a quite imaginative way.
-The guard of a fort was not ready to leave it as his was appointed on the same post and he, as the loyal son, after his father’s death, considered it as his responsibility to look after it!
-And, through him we got to hear the tale of Shivaji.
+The guard of a fort was not ready to leave it as he was appointed on the same post and he, as the loyal son, after his father’s death, considered it as his responsibility to look after it!
+And, through him, we got to hear the tale of Shivaji.

 How Shivaji got to learn some important lessons of politics, how the passion from freedom and war technique ignited into him, how he started taking tough decisions and some other incidents are explored in the rest of the episode.

-Though, the maker had to explore the incidents from the book, he has an added responsibility that now the TV Serial is reaching to the period which can be considered as somewhat latest history.
+Though the maker had to explore the incidents from the book, he has an added responsibility that now the TV Serial is reaching to the period which can be considered as somewhat latest history.
 So, writing out a balanced script is quite a tough job.
-We must say that the script writer and director both did the justice to the work they had on hand.
-Govind P. Deshpande and Shyam Benegal, both deserves the credit for making this episode effective.
+We must say that the scriptwriter and director both did the justice to the work they had on hand.
+Govind P. Deshpande and Shyam Benegal, both deserve the credit for making this episode effective.

 The way, the visuals of the mountain range in Maharashtra are captured, and some of the forts are shown, is a commendable job.
-Be it the clothing, ornaments or weaponry, the team taken care of the things in quite effective manner.
-The way the horses are used, and the realistic locations are explored are another positive attributes of this episode.
+Be it the clothing, ornaments or weaponry, the team took care of the things in a quite effective manner.
+The way the horses are used, and the realistic locations are explored; are another positive attributes of this episode.